 The NIS curricular program represents our contract with parents; and we are passionate about our mission and what we do.
 The IB program nurtures students to be passionate about their learning and to be committed to supporting their communities, regardless of their chosen profession or path.
 Ultimately it is our goal that students at NIS learn to question their world and to have an opportunity to connect to others – and to empower them to be able to envision the impact they can have on not only their own futures but also on the communities they will serve.
-We feel the International Baccalaureate programs best supports students to nurture the attributes and skills to embark on this life-long journey.
+We feel the International Baccalaureate programs best support students to nurture the attributes and skills to embark on this life-long journey.

 What is the IB, and Why is it Important?

 As the first International Baccalaureate school in Nagoya, NIS’s track record for delivering a full, three-program IB education for our students puts us at the forefront of IB international schools in the region.
 But just what is an International Baccalaureate curriculum, and why is it important?

 NIS chose the IB curriculum because it aligns closely with our school mission and our vision of how students should be learning.
 Students who are IB learners are critical thinkers and can solve complex problems.
 Their curiosity and interests foster a global perspective, and drive their learning in such a way that they are encouraged to not just answer the questions but question the answers.
 And when they do that, they learn not just what to know but how to learn.

 The Benefit of the IB for Students

 The International Baccalaureate Programme helps students prepare for a rapidly changing world that they will eventually have to navigate.
 After all, some of the future career paths our current students take may not even exist yet!
 Additionally, because an IB education is widely recognized as the standard for international curriculum across the globe, and because the DP in particular is known for being a rigorous preparatory path for colleges, many of our students matriculate into some of the world’s top universities with confidence and passion for continued learning.